klannk/DynaTMT-py/README.md

 baseline column is defaulted to 0.
 Set i_baseline=X to change baseline column.
 Threshold: After baseline substraction the remaining average  signal has to be above threshold to be included.
 Parameter is set with threshold=X.
 This prevents very low remaining signal peptides to producartificially high fold changes.
 Has to be determined empirically.
 By default negative values after baseline subtraction are replaced with zeros.
 For usage with linear models to avoid zero inflation two options exis: Either use include negatives = True, to avoid the replacement with zero values or use include_negatives = False and random=True to replace the values

+    protein_rollup(self, input_file,method='sum')

+This function performs protein level quantification rollup by either summing all peptide quantifications or building the mean/median. method can be 'sum','mean' or 'median'.

     statistics(self, input)